 - Auditing – One of the main challenges with database security is that traditional products like PAM are not database-centric.
 They serve as a jump-host to the database server, and don’t provide any audit capabilities beyond the users logging into them to access the database.
 They are unable to provide any visibility into what native accounts may be used by users or apps that can be used to bypass the PAM server itself, there is no accounting of what data resides in the database and if it is actually accessed by anyone, and no visibility into any application activity.
 All these limitations result in challenges for security, operations and compliance teams.

-Perhaps the strongest argument against using PAM for databases is not that it’s ineffective.
+Perhaps the strongest argument against using a PAM solution for databases is not that it’s ineffective.
 PAM is also hard to implement at speed or scale.
 Agent-based systems are obstacles to getting this initiative off the ground.
-Deploying a PAM in front of various data repositories in different environments is nontrivial..
+Deploying a PAM in front of various data repositories in different environments is nontrivial.
 Consequently, most attempts to put PAM on databases stall out before they even have a chance to underperform.

 What Does Strong Database Security Look Like?